- Biography (PDF)

-Abraham Cruzvillegas lives and works in Paris where he is teaching sculpture at Ecole des Beaux-Arts since 2018.
-His oeuvre, whether it is performative, sculptural or pictorial, is an expression of human reality: unstable, raw, unpredictable but also powerful, evolving and energetic.
+Abraham Cruzvillegas's oeuvre, whether it is performative, sculptural or pictorial, is an expression of human reality: unstable, raw, unpredictable but also powerful, evolving and energetic.
 A guiding tenet in the work of Abraham Cruzvillegas is the idea of Autoconstrucción, inspired by his experiences of living in the Ajusco district of Mexico City where he grew up.
 Through recycling and adapting materials for unconventional purposes, he creates works which are also metaphorically based on the processes by which we build our identities.

 “I am trying to get rid of myself and my own experiences, who I am, who I think I am and where I come from.
 Autoconstrucción is about people, communities constructing together, sharing, exchanging.
 It’s all about togetherness.
 It’s about being with local communities and learning from local people.
 Abraham Cruzvillegas (extract of « Go ahead, touch the art at Abraham Cruzvillegas’s Aspen Art Museum show » by Andrew Travers in The Aspen Times, 24 octobre 2019).